GePlusE/Comunio_Buster/README.md

 # Comunio_Buster
 This project tries to get more information regarding the football players and their stats.

 1. Step: collect data on a daily basis in a .csv file.
+(DONE)
-2. Step: analyse the data manually via excel etc.
+2. Step: analyse the data manually via excel etc. (DONE / Waiting for more data)
 3. Step: analyse the date via panda & numpy
 4. Step: build an interface with several stats